 Norwegian Cruise Line Holdings Reports First Quarter 2023 Financial Results

-MIAMI, May 01, 2023 (GLOBE NEWSWIRE) -- Norwegian Cruise Line Holdings Ltd. NCLH (together with NCL Corporation Ltd., "Norwegian Cruise Line Holdings", "Norwegian" or the "Company") today reported financial results for the first quarter ended March 31, 2023 and provided guidance for the second quarter and full year 2023.
+/EIN News/ -- MIAMI, May 01, 2023 (GLOBE NEWSWIRE) -- Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) (together with NCL Corporation Ltd., “Norwegian Cruise Line Holdings”, “Norwegian” or the “Company”) today reported financial results for the first quarter ended March 31, 2023 and provided guidance for the second quarter and full year 2023.

 First Quarter 2023 Highlights: